sland587/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 3. **What are the top skills of data professionals?**
 4. **What’s the pay for the top 10 skills?**

-### Through this analysis, I gained practical experience using:
+### Practical Skills Utilized

-The following Excel skills were utilized for analysis:
+Through this analysis, I gained practical experience using:

 - **Pivot Tables** – for summarizing and grouping data efficiently
 - **Pivot Charts** – to visualize trends and comparisons